medo64/MicroCA/README.md

 Creates a self-signed end entity certificate, i.e. no certificate authority is used.

 `-r`
 Creates a self-signed root certificate authority.
+Unless otherwise specified key length will be 4096 for RSA keys and digest algorithm will be sha384.

 `-s <subject>`
 Full subject for a certificate (e.g. -s /C=US/CN=www.example.com).